-The Company operates a defined benefit plan for some of its employees.
+The Company operates a defined benefit plan for certain employees.
 A defined benefit plan defines the pension benefit that the employee will receive on retirement, usually dependent upon several factors including but not limited to age, length of service and remuneration.
 A defined benefit plan is a pension plan that is not a defined contribution plan.